We are pleased to welcome you to our website.

 The data collected in this way is in turn used by Google to provide us with an evaluation of visits to our website and what visitors do once there This data can also be used to provide other services related to the use of our website and of the internet in general.

 Google states that it will not connect your IP address to other data.
-In addition, Google provides further information with regard to its data protection practices at
+In addition, Google provides further information with regard to its data protection practices, including options you can exercise to prevent such use of your data, at:

 In addition, Google offers an opt-out add-on at https://tools.google.com/dlpage/gaoptout?hl=en in addition to further information.